gvwilson/sdxpy/src/lint/index.md

 that modules are imported in a consistent order, and dozens of other things.

-Checking tools are often called [%g linter "linters" %], because an early tool like this that found fluff in C programs was called `lint`, and the name stuck.
+Checking tools are often called [%g linter "linters" %] because an early tool like this that found fluff in C programs was called `lint`.
-Many projects insist that code pass checks like these before being committed to version control.
+Many projects insist that code pass linting checks before being committed to version control.
-To show how they work,
+To show how linters work,
-this chapter builds a trio of simple linting tools that find duplicate keys in dictionaries, look for unused variables, and create a table showing which classes in a hierarchy define which methods.
+this chapter builds a trio of tools that find duplicate keys in dictionaries, look for unused variables, and create a table showing which classes in a hierarchy define which methods.
-As a bonus,
-we then show how these tools can be used to extract documentation and to create code as well as check it.

 ## Machinery {: #lint-machinery}

 [%x check %] represented HTML as a [%i "DOM tree" %].
-Similarly,
+We can also represent the structure of a program as an [%i "abstract syntax tree" %] (AST) whose nodes represent functions, statements, variables, array indexing operations, and so on.

-we can use Python's [ast][py_ast] module to parse Python programs and produce an [%i "abstract syntax tree" %] that represents the structure of the code.
+Python's [ast][py_ast] module will parse Python source code and produce an AST for us.
 For example,
-suppose we have this short program:
+[%f lint-ast-simple %] shows key parts of the AST for the short program shown below:

 [% inc file="simple.py" %]

-[%f lint-ast-simple %] shows the main parts of this program's [%i "abstract syntax tree" %].
-Each [%i "node" %] represents one element of the program, and each node's [%i "child (in a tree)" "children" %] are the element nested within it.
-{: .continue}

 [% figure
    slug="lint-ast-simple"